 (And yes, of course there are a handful Western Rite parishes in Orthodoxy.
 I love them and their traditions.
 They have 12 days of Christmas, I believe.
 But I am generalizing about the other 99.99%.)

 And then some people celebrate on both Dec.
 25 (Dec.
 25) and Dec.
 25 (Jan.
 7).
 They are wrong.
+(Mostly kidding.
+They can do what they like, even if it doesn’t make sense to me.)
 But we still are planning on inviting them over for dinner.
 (Not kidding.)

 So what’s the answer?